sadiqsobur/piPACT/README.md

 Purpose?
 ---
 My intent is to test the reliability of BLE (bluetooth low energy) signals within the close ranges that transmissions and infections will mostly be occuring.
-For close ranges a certain configuration is required  Currently I am collecting data to approximate the relation between RSSI and distance between the two beacons.
+For close ranges a certain configuration is required.
+Currently I am collecting data to approximate the relation between RSSI and distance between the two beacons.

 Extra info
 ---